80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent or show a sudden disappearance.

-Example sentence Poof!
+Example in a sentence Poof!
 The magician made the girl disappear.

 50. Pop